 Topsoil, on the other hand, has no specific ingredients and can be the scraped top from weedy fields or other natural spaces mixed with sand, compost, manure, and a number of other ingredients.
 It doesn’t work well by itself, and is meant to be more of a soil conditioner than an actual planting medium.

 Best Soil for Containers and Gardens

-Potting soil is the best soil for containers, as it gives the right texture and moisture retention for growing plants in a small space.
-Some potting soils are specially formulated for specific plants, such as African violets or orchids, but every container plant should be grown in some form of potting soil.
+Potting soil is the best soil for containers as it gives the right texture and moisture retention for growing plants in a small space.
+Some potting soils are specially formulated for specific plants such as African violets or orchids, but every container plant should be grown in some form of potting soil.
 It’s sterilized, which eliminates any chances of fungus or other organisms being spread to the plants, as well as free of weed seeds and other impurities.
-It also will not compact like topsoil or plain garden soil will in container, which allows for better root growth of container plants.
+It also will not compact like topsoil or plain garden soil in container, which allows for better root growth of container plants.

-When looking at the soil in gardens, your best option is to improve the soil you have rather than to remove and replace the existing dirt.
+When looking at soil in gardens, your best option is to improve the soil you have rather than to remove and replace the existing dirt.
 Topsoil should be mixed in a 50/50 mixture with the dirt that’s already sitting on your land.
 Each type of soil allows water to drain at a different rate, and mixing the two soils allows moisture to drain through both layers instead of pooling between the two.
 Use topsoil to condition your garden plot, adding drainage and some organic matter to improve the garden’s general growing condition.